riscvarchive/risc-v-getting-started-guide/source/linux-avalanche.rst

       .. note::

-         Support for Linux-enabled LiteX with VexRiscv is available in not yet available in pre-built Renode packages.
+         Support for Linux-enabled LiteX with VexRiscv is not yet available in pre-built Renode packages.
 Refer to the `Renode README <https://github.com/renode/renode#installation>`_ for instructions on building from sources.

       Start Renode and create an simulated instance of Linux-enabled LiteX+VexRiscv: